Ida Kar: Life and work

-Kar was born Ida Karamian (or Karamanian) at Tambov in Russia on 8 April 1908.
+Kar was born Ida Karamian (or Karamanian) in Tambov in Russia on 8 April 1908.
 Her parents were Armenian; her father taught mathematics and physics.
 The family moved to Iran when Kar was eight, and to Alexandria in Egypt when she was thirteen.
 She studied at the Lycée Français there.
 When she was twenty she went to Paris to study chemistry and medicine, but soon began to study singing instead.

 She frequented the avant-garde artists and writers of the Parisian Rive Gauche, among them Piet Mondrian and Yves Tanguy, and became interested in socialist politics, in photography and in Surrealism.
 She was at the first showing in 1929 of Un Chien Andalou by Luis Buñuel and Salvador Dalí.
 Her first work as a photographer was in the studio of the Surrealist photographer and painter Heinrich Heidersberger.

 In 1933 Kar returned to Alexandria.
 In the late 1930s she married Edmond Belali, and together they opened a photographic studio, Idabel, in Cairo.
 There Kar came into contact with Egyptian Surrealists including Ikbal El Alailly and Georges Henein, and with members of the Art and Liberty movement.

 During the Second World War Kar and Belali participated in two Surrealist exhibitions in Cairo, the second of them in 1944.
 In the same year she divorced Belali and married the British poet and art dealer Victor Musgrave, who at that time was in the RAF; in 1945 they moved to London.

 In London Kar came into contact with artists who had been involved with Surrealism, including Paul Nash and E. L. T. Mesens, and began to meet the artists and writers who would be her subjects.
 She specialized in portraiture, and in 1954 showed "Forty artists from Paris and London" at Gallery One, the gallery space her husband had opened at 1 Litchfield Street in Soho the previous year; the show had little impact.

 John Kasmin became her assistant in 1956, and in 1958 her manager.
 He arranged to learn when famous artists were to visit London; they were told that Kar had been commissioned to photograph them, and the photographs were later sold to the press.

 Also in 1956, Terry Taylor was introduced to Kar and Musgrave by Colin MacInnes, who had a room above the Gallery One premises, which had by then moved to 20 D'Arblay Street, Soho.
 Taylor, then in his early twenties, became Kar's assistant and within a short time also her lover; Musgrave apparently did not mind.